sile/erlls/README.md

 There is no need to install the `erlls` binary using the `$ cargo install` command as the extension already includes the WebAssembly build.

-Note that the extension doesn't offer some basic features such as syntax highlighting, so it's recommended to use it in conjunction with other Erlang extensions.

 ### Emacs ([lsp-mode](https://github.com/emacs-lsp/lsp-mode))

 1. Install `erlls` command.